QuiltServerTools/Ledger-Databases/README.md

 # Ledger Databases

-Adds support for MySQL, H2, and PostgreSQL databases in Ledger
+Adds support for MySQL, MariaDB, H2, and PostgreSQL databases in Ledger

 ## Use

 ## Common

-For both MySQL, H2, and PostgreSQL, you will need to place Ledger Databases in your mods folder along with Ledger 1.1.0 or newer
+For both MySQL, MariaDB, H2, and PostgreSQL, you will need to place Ledger Databases in your mods folder along with Ledger 1.1.0 or newer

 ## H2